Mi Reflejo: Release and promotion

 Mi Reflejo was released on September 12, 2000, as a joint venture between RCA and BMG US Latin.
-To promote the album, Aguilera extended her tour, Christina Aguilera in Concert, into 2001 for eight more dates, visitin Mexico, Puerto Rico, Venezuela, Panama and Japan.
-Aguilera also gave a performance at the 2001 Grammy Awards, performing "Pero Me Acuerdo de Ti" and "Falsas Esperanzas".
+To promote the album, Aguilera extended her tour, Christina Aguilera in Concert into 2001 with eight more dates, visiting Mexico, Puerto Rico, Venezuela, Panama and Japan.
+Aguilera also performed "Pero Me Acuerdo de Ti" and "Falsas Esperanzas" at the 2001 Grammy Awards.

 Singles

-The lead single of the album was "Ven Conmigo (Solamente Tú)", the Spanish version of "Come On Over Baby (All I Want Is You)", was released on August 8, 2000, to Latin radio stations.
-The song reached number-one on the Billboard Hot Latin Songs and number two on the Billboard Latin Pop Airplay charts.
-It also peaked at number eight in Spain.
-The second single, "Pero Me Acuerdo de Ti" was released in December 2000.
+The lead single of Mi Reflejo was "Ven Conmigo (Solamente Tú)", the Spanish version of "Come On Over Baby (All I Want Is You)", which was released on August 8, 2000, to Latin radio stations.
+The song reached number one on the Billboard Hot Latin Songs and number two on the Billboard Latin Pop Airplay charts.
+It peaked at number eight in Spain.
+The second single, "Pero Me Acuerdo de Ti", was released in December 2000.
 The song reached number eight on the Hot Latin Songs and number five on Latin Pop Songs charts.
 In Spain, it reached number three on the chart.
+Kevin G. Bray directed the song's music video.

-Its music video was directed by Kevin G. Bray.
-The third single, "Falsas Esperanzas" was released on July 3, 2001.
-The song reached number fifteen in Spain.
+The third single, "Falsas Esperanzas", was released on July 3, 2001.
+"Pero Me Acuerdo de Ti" reached number fifteen in Spain.
 Its music video, taken from her DVD My Reflection, was directed by Lawrence Jordan.
-"Por Siempre Tú" were previously released as singles along with their original versions.
+"Por Siempre Tú" was previously released as a single, along with its original version.
 "Por Siempre Tú" was released as a promotional single for the album in 2000 and peaked at number six on the Hot Latin Songs chart.